Winona Judge Mary Leahy reprimanded by Minnesota Board on Judicial Standards

 You have free articles remaining.

-A judicial branch auditor had found that teleworking -- meaning to work from another location, such as an employee’s home -- authorizations had been approved during the law clerk’s employment, meaning the hours claimed should have come from working at the courthouse.
+A judicial branch auditor had found that teleworking — meaning to work from another location, such as an employee’s home — authorizations had not been approved during the law clerk’s employment, meaning the hours claimed should have come from working at the courthouse.

 The release states the law clerk was audited from Dec.
 12, 2018, through March 5, 2019.